mthane/ggradial/README.md

 # ggradial

-The package 'ggradial' provides geoms for ‘ggplot2’ with radial bar chart and radial line chart extensions in order to visualize high-dimensional clusters and their evolution.
+The package 'ggradial' provides wrapper functions for ‘ggplot2’ with radial bar chart and radial line chart extensions in order to visualize high-dimensional clusters and their evolution.

 * radial_barchart_static: Creates a radial barchart which shows a cluster's average feature values.
 * radial_barchart_compare: Creates a radial barchart which shows a cluster's average feature values and allows a comparison between different points in time.